Click above for more information.

 - Full contact information for the corresponding author and names of the co-authors are provided.

 - The abstract is prepared in English.

 - The character count of the abstract does not exceed 2000 characters including spaces (approximately 500 words).
 The character count does NOT include author information, title, footer or keywords.
-You may submit one chart or figure which also do not count towards the 2000 character count.
+You may submit one chart or figure which is not included in the 2,000-character count.
 Inclusion in the publication is subject to space limitations.

 The abstract should be concise and factual.
 Each abstract should briefly state the purpose of the research, the principal results, and major conclusions.
 Abstracts should be structured as follows:

 Format Example for Structured Abstracts (unstructured abstracts will also be accepted)

 aNeurotoxin Institute, New York, NY; bHospital of Toxins

 *Corresponding author: Neurotoxin Institute, 111 North Street, New York, 10004.

 Titles should be concise, specific, and informative, and should relate to the key points of the work.

 Information should include author name, affiliation, city, state, province/region, and country.
 To specify individual author information, use superscript lower case letters of the alphabet sequentially next to the author’s name and corresponding author information.
 The author information should appear immediately after the author name listing.